Au pair Visa

 - the au-pair may move to another host family only once, providing the overall period of employment does not exceed one year and the new host family meets the requirements.

 The work permit will be handed to the host family at the offices of the municipality (Town Hall).
-The host family will pass it on to the au-pair.
+The host family will send it on to the au-pair.

 Conditions of employment